maxdlr7/POV_project_PIC16F84A/README.md

 # POV-project-PIC16F84A
-Doing an POV using a PIC16F84A, programming in assembler
+Doing a POV using a PIC16F84A, programming in assembler